-Disclosure and sharing of your information
+Disclosure and Sharing of Your Information

 Atypon will not disclose to or share your personal information with any unaffiliated third party except as follows:

-Where necessary in connection with services provided by third parties (i) that provide us with a wide range of office, administrative, information technology, production, payment, or business management services, and (ii) that are required to comply with this policy;
+Where necessary in connection with services provided by third parties (i) who provide us with a wide range of office, administrative, information technology, website and platform hosting, editing, production, payment, business management, analytics, content management, indexing, archiving, or marketing services; and (ii) who are required to comply with applicable privacy laws;

 Where you voluntarily provide information in response to an advertisement from a third party;

-Where your consent has been provided with a third party such as an academic institution, school, employer, business, or other entity that has provided you with access to a product or service through an integration or access code, information may be shared regarding your engagement with the service or product, results of assessments taken, and other information you input into the product or service;
+Where a third party such as an academic institution, school, employer, business, publisher or other entity has provided you with access to an Atypon product or service through an integration or access code, information may be shared with that third party regarding your engagement with the service or product, results of assessments taken, and other information you input into the product or service;

+Where you participate in a program in which we partner with third parties, we may share your information with those third-party partners;

+Where Atypon’s rights to publish, market and/or distribute a specific journal or other publication are transferred to another entity, and you have subscribed to or requested to receive electronic alerts related to that journal or publication;

+Where you have subscribed to journals, elected to receive electronic alerts about journals or your contribution to one of our journals has been accepted for publication, we may share your information with the journal owner or a society or organization associated with the journal;

+Where you have attended an event, webinar, or conference, we may share your information with the sponsor of the activity;

+Where third-party companies serve ads and/or collect certain information when you visit our websites.
+These companies may be placing and reading cookies in the cookie file of the browser on your computer’s hard disk or using web beacons or other technologies to collect information in the course of ads being served on this website.
+These companies may use information other than personal information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to these and other websites in order to provide advertisements about goods and services likely to be of greater interest to you;

-Where Atypon is required to disclose personal information in response to lawful requests by public authorities and government agencies, including to meet national security or law enforcement requirements; to comply with a subpoena or other legal process; when we believe in good faith that disclosure is necessary to protect our rights, to enforce our Terms of Service, or to protect the rights, property, or safety of our services, users, or others; and to investigate fraud; and
+Where Atypon is required to disclose personal information in response to lawful requests by public authorities and government agencies, including to meet national security or law enforcement requirements; to comply with a subpoena or other legal process; when we believe in good faith that disclosure is necessary to protect our rights, to enforce our Terms of Service, or to protect the rights, property or safety of our services, users or others; and to investigate fraud;

-Where all or substantially all of the business or assets of Atypon relating to our services are sold, assigned, or transferred to another entity.
+Where all or substantially all of the business or assets of Atypon relating to our services are sold, assigned, or transferred to another entity; or

+Where, even if not described above, you have consented to such disclosure or Atypon has a legitimate interest in making the disclosure.

-If necessary in connection with providing publishing services on behalf of third parties, such as institutions and societies, Atypon may disclose navigational and transactional information in the form of anonymous, aggregate usage statistics and demographics information that does not reveal your identity or personal information.
+Atypon also may disclose navigational and transactional information in the form of anonymous, aggregate usage statistics and demographics information that does not reveal your identity or personal information.

-Cross-border transfers
+Cross Border Transfers

 Atypon may transfer your personal information outside of your country of residence for the following reasons: